Probability distributions

 The Normal Distribution

 Imagine standing at the peak of a smooth, perfectly symmetrical hill, with the ground rolling gently down on either side.
-This hill is not just any hill — it’s a graphical representation of the normal distribution, also fondly known as the “bell curve” due to its distinctive shape.
+This hill is a helpful way to visualize the normal distribution, often called the “bell curve” because of its distinctive shape.

 To set the stage, please watch the following Crash Course Statistics videos on Z-scores/Percentiles and the Normal Distribution.